 There are two ways to enjoy a freshly baked muffin in the mornings.
 One, take a pre-baked muffin out of the freezer, and two, take a frozen muffin batter cup out of the freezer, bake, and enjoy.
 Clearly, the first one is the fastest method.

-- Allow muffins to cool down to room temperature.
+Allow muffins to sit out and cool to room temperature

-- Freeze muffins for about an hour, until solid.
+Place muffins tin in the freezer for about an hour, until muffins are frozen solid

-To heat, simply remove the frozen muffin and warm up in the microwave for 30 seconds to 1 minute.
+Simply remove the frozen muffin from the freezer and warm it up in the microwave for 30 seconds to 1 minute.

 For a muffin lover like myself, learning how to freeze my muffins has been a money-saver.
-Not only do I save money from buying the occasional muffin here and there, I now have a freezer stocked with different varieties of muffins that make perfect after-school snacks or even work perfectly in the lunch box.
+Not only do I save money from buying the occasional muffin here and there, I now have a freezer stocked with different varieties of muffins (like these strawberry muffins!) that make perfect after-school snacks or even work perfectly in the lunch box.

-If you choose to freeze your muffins in a freezer-safe bags, make sure to squeeze out any extra air first.
+If you choose to freeze your muffins in freezer-safe bags, make sure to squeeze out any extra air first.
 Then place that bag inside another freezer-safe bag to prevent freezer burn (this will vary by freezer type).
 Once your bag is empty, you can wash, dry, and reuse your bag for more muffins.
-Label the bag if desired.